 Guest Post by Meghan

-I’ve shared bits and pieces of my story at my blog, The Struggling Cyster, but up until recently I have never spoke the complete truth about everything.
+I’ve shared bits and pieces of my story at my blog, The Struggling Cyster, but up until recently, I have never spoken the complete truth about everything.

 I went to a Christian University, where we attended Chapel three times a week.
-I struggled a lot with that not being a Christan myself.
+I struggled a lot with that not being a Christian myself.
 So to get out of Chapel once a week (and to help myself), I joined a Grief Recovery Small Group.
-No one had any idea what I had been going through.
+No one had any idea what I had gone through.

 I was told my baby would die when I went to the Doctor.
-They kept telling me to get a DNC, and everything would be okay.
+They kept telling me to get a D&C, and everything would be okay.

 And then, the baby came.
 She was beautiful.

 I couldn’t tell the gender, but it my heart it had always been a girl.
 She had fingers and toes.
 She had little webbed toes, I always think of that.

 I stood holding my tiny baby in the shower.
 The water was pouring down my back just like the tears on my face.
 I just looked at her and touched her for the longest time.
 I never wanted to let go.